3D render of a Ranch house designed by Cedreo

 Overview: SketchUp is a comprehensive 3D design platform that has been around for more than 20 years.
 The platform allows users to generate and present interior and exterior designs via photorealistic renders, virtual walkthroughs and flyovers, and animations.

-However, unlike Cedreo, SketchUp isn’t explicitly designed for home builders and designers, and the platform comes with a steep learning curve — at least for those who don’t have existing experience with CAD tools.
-(Cedreo aims to provide a more user-friendly experience and eliminates many of the steps that can lead to frustration and wasted time).
+However, unlike Cedreo, SketchUp isn’t explicitly designed for home builders and designers, and the platform comes with a steep learning curve, at least for those who don’t have existing experience with CAD or 3D modeling tools.

 Key Features: